 Before you hop on the ferry to Peng Chau, take a look at my Hong Kong solo travel guide.
 I included a lot of useful travel information and other Hong Kong attractions.

-Here are few additional tips for going to Peng Chau for the day:
+Here are few additional tips for going to spending a day in Peng Chau:

 How to get to Peng Chau Island

-The easiest way to get to Peng Chau is by taking the Hong Kong and Kowloon Ferry (HKKF) from Central Pier No.6 on Hong Kong Island.
+The easiest way to get to Peng Chau is by taking the Hong Kong and Kowloon Ferry (HKKF) from Central Pier #6 on Hong Kong Island.

-• Check: HKKF website for ferry timetable and cost
+Or check HKKF website for the latest ferry timetable and cost.

 There are inter-island ferries that can take you to Peng Chau as well.
 The inter-island ferries take passengers from Cheung Chau via Chi Ma Wan and Mui Wo and finally, to Peng Chau.
 The ferries are not as frequent so make sure to check the schedule before you plan your day.

-Because there are many things to do in Peng Chau, the best way to see the island in 1 day is to walk around the island clockwise.
+Since there are many things to see in Peng Chau, the best way to see the island in one day is to walk around the island clockwise.

 Starting from Peng Chau Ferry Pier, walk north on Peng Chau Family Trail, around the perimeter of the northern end of the island.